Line of Duty: Future

 Since 2021, there has been interest in producing a seventh series.
 Mercurio stated that he concluded many of the loose threads during the sixth series, as a seventh had not been commissioned.
 He also said the BBC was "very supportive" of the series and that "conversations have been very reassuring from the standpoint of not having to wrap things up".
 Dunbar said in 2022 that he did not expect a full seventh series but anticipated the possibility of a three- to four- part miniseries or two 90-minute episodes.
-Compston, McClure, and Dunbar all expressed interest in returning if asked.
+Compston, McClure and Dunbar all expressed interest in returning, if asked.
 Compston explained that there would only be a seventh series if Mercurio had a story to tell.
 Later reports suggested a three-episode series was set to air in 2023.
 In April 2024, Compston confirmed that there were no immediate plans for a seventh series.
 Series star Christina Chong said in a February 2025 interview that she had been contacted about her availability regarding another series.
-Two months later, The Sun reported that a seventh series of six episodes had been commissioned with recording set to begin in January 2026 and transmission expected later that year.
-In July 2025, Dunbar stated the show is to return in 2026.
+Two months later, The Sun reported that a seventh series of six episodes had been commissioned, with recording set to begin in January 2026 and transmission expected later that year.
+In July 2025, Dunbar stated that the show is to return in 2026.

 A seventh series was confirmed by the BBC on 18 November 2025, to consist of six episodes.